Amanah72/my-codef-site/content/about/_index.md

 ![Drawing 8](Eiddrawing.jpeg)

 *Heres is another drawing i did.
+It isn't a drawing of a specific mosque instead a general silhouette.
 It is one of the first A3 drawings i made, which i created in one of the school summer holidays when i had lots of spare time.
-My favourite part is the lantern design which acts as a light in the dark image.As you can see this isn't my best drawing - the colouring isn't the best and more tiem could have been spent drawing more intricate details - but practise makes perfect!*
+My favourite part is the lantern design which acts as a light in the dark image.This isn't my best drawing - the colouring isn't the best and more time could have been spent drawing more intricate details - but practise makes perfect!*
 - **Date:** Summer 2017
 - **Size:** A3
-- **Style:** Drawn and coloured in pencil
+- **Style:** HB pencil and Crayola colouring pencils
-- **Time spent creating:**
+- **Time spent creating:** around 3 hours

 ![Drawing 9](lantern.jpeg)